The Integral Role of Human Sacrifice in Aztec Cultures

 Archeological Evidence

 Proof isn’t hard to find when it comes to Aztec human sacrifice.
 Just waltz yourself down to Mexico City and find hundreds upon hundreds of skulls and other bones near the sites of the old Aztec temples.
-Seems like the Aztecs had nothing to hide.
+Facts about aztec human sacrifice show that the Aztecs had nothing to hide.
 There’s something to be said about a group of people who killed one another and were quite proud of it.
 I don’t know what that something is, but I’d say it’s not positive.

 - The Aztecs conducted human sacrifices as a means to express reverence and ensure the goodwill of their gods.